mdupont315/cart-react-frontend/README.md

-This website is fully mobile-friendly.
-You can use this website on a mobile, tablet either or desktop as well as.
+This whole website is fully mobile-friendly.
+You can use this website on mobiles, tablets either or desktops as well as.
 You feel very nice when you are using this website.